openAgile/CommitStream.Web/doc/environments.md

 ### Purpose

-All work happens on feature branches developing locally by developers.
+All work happens on feature branches, done by developers developing locally.
 See [contributing.md](contributing.md) for branching and pull-request approach.

 ### Configuration